romain-malice/notes/edd-presentation-sources.md

 - Overloading due to connection of an excessive amount of EVs.
     Leads to higher currents, (=> lower conductors lifespan) and voltage fluctuations (=> increased energy losses).

 ## Combined effect on the Distribution Network

+The effects of EV and PV seem to cancel each other…

+# Nwaigwe et al. 2019

+PV generates DC current, which is turned into an AC current through an inverter, and then penetrates the grid.

+Most distribution networks were designed for 1 way power flow, but PV creates power flows that can go 2 ways.